switchtrue/personal-blog/content/posts/firewatch-australia-part-1.md

 {{< image
       class="center"
       src="/images/firewatch-cloud-scheduler.png"
-      alt="Screenshot of the configureation of the Google Cloud Scheduler job" >}}
+      caption="Screenshot of the configuration of the Google Cloud Scheduler job.
+Here you can see the crontab (with timezone 👍) and Cloud Function being used as a trigger." alt="Screenshot of the configuration of the Google Cloud Scheduler job" >}}

 At this point I've deployed a single Cloud Function, scheduled it periodically and am starting to gather history into Cloud Storage.
-This was really very easy in a serverless world on GCP and I quite literally did it in a couple of hours whilst enjoying a couple of Christmas beers!
+This was really quick in a serverless world on GCP and I quite literally did it in a couple of hours whilst enjoying a few of Christmas beers!

 Having every distinct change for each fire being written to Cloud Storage periodically forms a really solid base for what comes next.